pseudo-lang/pseudo/docs/library_reference.md

 display(*args: Any) -> Void
 ```

-displays the contents on the screen using the native print function. `display` is the only pseudon
+displays the contents on the screen using the native print function. `display` is the only pseudo
 function accepting a variable number of args